-COVID-19 is not the only concern.
 We can also spread other diseases, like MRSA and E. coli, to our pets.
 The term for this is reverse zoonosis — when animals contract illness from humans.
 Like I said, considering how often humans get sick from animals, reverse zoonosis is rare.

 If you’re feeling under the weather and your pet wants to snuggle you back to health, go ahead.
 There’s nothing quite like the comfort of a warm, cuddly pet in bed while you convalesce.